skedgo/tripgo-api/docs/faq.md

 The translations are done [in the open on Crowdin](https://crowdin.com/project/tripgo) and everyone can contribute, including adding new languages.

-One note of causion: Some text, such as line names and status alerts, is provided by transport providers and only available in the languages provided by them.
+One note of caution: Some text, such as line names and status alerts, is provided by transport providers and only available in the languages provided by them.

 ---